-4.3(1) Form of petition.
+- 4.3(1) Form of petition.
 A petition for bargaining representative determination (election petition) shall be on a form provided by the board and shall be filed by delivery to the board.
-These petitions shall be of three types:
+These petitions shall be of three types: - a.

-a.
 A certification petition, filed by an employee organization requesting that through an election it be certified as the exclusive bargaining representative in an appropriate unit of public employees.
-The name of the employee organization which appears on the petition, or the petition as amended, shall be the name which appears on the election ballot.

-b.
-A decertification petition, filed by an employee requesting an election to determine whether a certified bargaining representative does, in fact, represent a majority of the employees in the bargaining unit, and c.
-A representation petition, filed by a public employer requesting an election to determine the bargaining representative, if any, of the employees in the bargaining unit.

-4.3(2) Showing of interest-certification-decertification-intervention.
+The name of the employee organization which appears on the petition, or the petition as amended, shall be the name which appears on the election ballot. - b.
+A decertification petition, filed by an employee requesting an election to determine whether a certified bargaining representative does, in fact, represent a majority of the employees in the bargaining unit, and - c.
+A representation petition, filed by a public employer requesting an election to determine the bargaining representative, if any, of the employees in the bargaining unit. - 4.3(2) Showing of interest-certification-decertification-intervention.
 Whenever a petition for certification or decertification is filed, or whenever intervention is requested for the purpose of being placed on an election ballot, the petitioner or intervenor shall submit therewith evidence that the petition or application for intervention is supported by employees in the unit in the following percentages: Thirty percent for certification or decertification and 10 percent for intervention in election proceedings.
-In petitions for certification or applications for intervention, such interest showing shall be dated and signed not more than one year prior to its submission; shall contain the job classification or has authorized it to bargain collectively on the signatory's behalf.
+In petitions for certification or applications for intervention, such interest showing shall be dated and signed not more than one year prior to its submission; shall contain the job classification of the signatory; and shall contain a statement that the signatory is a member of the employee organization or has authorized it to bargain collectively on the signatory's behalf.
 In appropriate cases, an authenticated dues checkoff list may be used for this purpose.
 In petitions for decertification, evidence of interest shall be as provided above and shall further contain a statement that the signatory no longer wishes to be represented by the certified employee organization.
 When a representation petition is filed by an employer, no show of interest will be required.